vitalets/playwright-bdd/docs/writing-steps/keywords-matching.md

 ```

 #### Rules of `matchKeywords: true`
-1. if scenario step starts with `Given`, `When`, `Then` → it matches only definitions with the corresponding keyword or universal `Step` function.
+1. If a scenario step starts with `Given`, `When`, `Then` → it matches only definitions with the corresponding keyword or the universal `Step` function.
-2. if scenario step starts with `And` / `But` → it looks up to the nearest full keyword (`Given, When, Then`) and follows the rule 1.
+2. If a scenario step starts with `And` / `But` → it looks up to the nearest full keyword (`Given, When, Then`) and follows rule 1.
 If it is the first step of the scenario, it is treated as `Given`.
-3. if scenario step starts with `*` → it matches any keyword.
+3. If a scenario step starts with `*` → it matches any keyword.